 Vulnerability disclosure practices no longer affect only the computer users among us.
 Smart phones, ATMs, MRI machines, security cameras, cars, airplanes, and the like have become network-enabled software-dependent systems, making it nearly impossible to avoid participating in the world without the potential to be affected by security vulnerabilities.
 CVD is not a perfect solution, but it stands as the best we've found so far.
 We've compiled this guide to help spread the practice as widely as possible.

-Five appendices are provided containing background on IoT vulnerability analysis, Traffic Light Protocol, examples of vulnerability report forms and disclosure templates, and pointers to five publicly available disclosure policy templates.
+Six appendices are provided containing background on IoT vulnerability analysis, Traffic Light Protocol, examples of vulnerability report forms and disclosure templates, pointers to publicly available disclosure policy templates, and pointers to additional resources for web vulnerabilities.
 An extensive bibliography is also included.

 - H. W. Rittel and M. M. Webber, "Dilemmas in a General Theory of Planning," Policy Sciences, vol. 4, no. 1973, pp. 155-169, June 1973.